Connector Connection Issues

 127.0.0.1 localhost

 An anti-virus has functionalities to protect you from malicious software components.
-When an anti-virus is present on your device, please allow the connector processes to be trusted.
+When an anti-virus is present on your device, please allow the connector processes to be trusted and allowed to connect to the web.

 More information on 'known' solution for anti-virus services can be found: Troubleshooting